takaneichinose/message-box-web-component/README.md

 ## Demo

-Click on the this link [Alert, Confirm, Prompt dialog box (modal) in Web Components](https://codepen.io/takaneichinose/full/LYRrQmW) to see the actual demo of this component.
+Click on this link [Alert, Confirm, Prompt dialog box (modal) in Web Components](https://codepen.io/takaneichinose/pen/LYRrQmW) to see the actual demo of this component.